What shows are affected by the TV writers' strike?

 "The Late Show" on CBS, "Jimmy Kimmel Live!" on ABC, "The Tonight Show" on NBC, "Late Night" on NBC and Comedy Central's "The Daily Show," have stopped production and plan to run repeats for the foreseeable future.

 NBC's "Saturday Night Live" has a slightly longer production timeline but is even more dependent on its writers, the Associated Press notes.
-A strike would upend the last three episodes of this season of SNL, starting with the May 6 show with host Pete Davidson.
-NBC didn't immediately comment on plans for the show to the Associated Press.
+The show will not air the last three episodes of its season, starting with the scheduled May 6 show guest-hosted by Pete Davidson.

 Not all late-night shows will go dark.
 Fox News' "Gutfeld!" with Greg Gutfeld will continue airing new episodes, Fox said Tuesday.
 Gutfeld and his writing team are not WGA members, Deadline reported.